OpenTaal: Background

 In 1996 a working group of the Dutch TeX User's Group created a word list for spell checking and hyphenation to be used in TeX software.
 This list is also used in OpenOffice.org and has been developed since.
 At the end of 2005 the Dutch Language Union (Nederlandse Taalunie), the formal Dutch language institute, published a new version of the "Woordenlijst Nederlandse Taal" (Dutch Language Word list, also known as "the Green Booklet").
 The new spelling rules laid down in it are compulsory in government and education of participating countries since August 2006.
 To comply with the spelling changes, the existing free language files had to be adjusted.
 At the same time, the opportunity arose to have them certified by the Dutch Language Union.
 The OpenTaal project was founded to facilitate the collaboration of open source projects in this area.

 Projects

 Spell checking

 OpenTaal provides files for spelling check which are being used in software such as OpenOffice.org, Firefox, Thunderbird, Safari, Opera, TinyMCE and more.
 Some of this software receives custom files from OpenTaal while other software uses the generic spelling checker Hunspell.
 This is using its own custom file from OpenTaal.
-Even the Dutch Wiktionary uses this list of correctly spelled words.